BellaMENG/Bitcoin-Blockchain-DataMining/bitcoin_faq.md

-## Purely Bitcoin and Bitcoin Blockchain
+## Questions about Bitcoin and Bitcoin Blockchain
 #### What is a Satoshi?
 It is equivalent to 0.00000001 BTC and is currently the smallest transaction unit of Bitcoin.